MycroftAI/documentation/_pages/picroft.md

 #### Connecting to Picroft via SSH

-* First, ensure that you've enabled SSH access.
-@TODO is SSH on Picroft enabled by default?
+SSH access to Picroft is enabled by default, so you don't have to enable SSH access.

 * Ensure you know the IP address of your Mark 1 Device on your network.
 A handy way to do this is to install the IP Address **Skill**, and then Speak: